Lurux/foss-central/README.md

 Visit us at https://lurux.github.io/foss-central/ !

+## Roadmap

+### Beta 0.3

+- Complete welcome page
+- Complete about page
+- Use magic links in ressources page and add separators
+- Add privacy guides

 # Contribute

 Found a bug ?
 Missing ressources ?
 Or want to suggest software alternatives ?
 We're open to all suggestions !
 Everyone is welcome to contribute on our github page.